 Teaching English to Speakers of Other Languages (TESOL) or Teaching Foreign Language (TFL)

-Students gain professional experience through the required practicum, working with study abroad programs, colleges and universities, youth exchange programs, ESL or language programs, and government agencies around the world.
-Through a partnership with Middlebury Schools Abroad, interested students can assist in their worldwide programs.
-Many students convert their practicum semester into full-time offers, while others successfully leverage this valuable work experience in interviews.
-Learn more about your practicum.
+You will gain professional experience through the required practicum, working with study abroad programs, colleges and universities, youth exchange programs, ESL or language programs, and government agencies around the world.
+Alternatively, you may conduct original research for a thesis on an international education topic of your choosing.
+Many students leverage these opportunities for career advancement.

 Joint MPA/MA in International Education Management

-If you’re interested in a professional career at the intersection of education, development, and international exchange, you can earn both a Master of Public Administration (MPA) and a Master of Arts in International Education Management (IEM).
+If you’re interested in a professional career at the intersection of education, development, and international exchange, you can earn both a Master of Public Administration (MPA) and a Master of Arts in International Education Management.
 You’ll gain practical skills and tools while building in-depth management competencies for educational programs in a globalized world.
-The Joint MPA/MA in International Education Management is a five-semester, 70-credit program.
+The Joint MPA/MA in International Education Management is a four-semester program.

 Tuition and Fees